EBSCO eBooks Collection Quick Bites: EBSCO eBooks and Accessibility

 Transcript | Download

 Diversity, equity and inclusion are important topics for libraries right now, and we know that inclusivity goes beyond the content in titles.
-Accessible eBook content makes library experiences more equitable for all users.
+Accessible e-book content make library experiences more equitable for all users.

-At EBSCO, we're dedicated to helping expand accessibility and are proud to share that for the past two years, EBSCO eBooks has received a gold-rated, 100% score from ASPIRE about the quality of our accessibility statement.
+At EBSCO, we're dedicated to helping expand accessibility and are proud to share that for the past two years, EBSCO eBooks have received a gold rated 100% score from ASPIRE about the quality of our accessibility statement.
 ASPIRE is an organization that helps publishers and platforms share their stories in a transparent position on their accessibility, and we're very proud of this score.

-That concludes this quick look into accessibility at EBSCO eBooks.
+That concludes this quick look into accessibility and EBSCO eBooks.
 I hope you'll check out more of our accessibility resources online.
-To keep up with EBSCO's accessibility efforts, as well as other topics related to our collections and products, you can stay informed in a variety of ways.
-Be sure to check out the companion flyer to this video for links to EBSCO resources.
+To keep up with EBSCO’s accessibility efforts as well as other topics related to our collections and products, you can stay informed in a variety of ways.
+Be sure to check out the companion flier to this video for links to EBSCO resources.

 Transcripts are generated using a combination of speech recognition software and human transcribers, and may contain errors.